zhqu1148980644/leetcode/leetcode/leetcode_52.md

 ---
-title: Nqueens
+title: 52.
+Nqueens
 date: 2021-01-04
 ---
+# 52. Nqueens

-#### The n-queens puzzle is the problem of placing n queens on an n×n chessboard such that no two queens attack each other.
+The n-queens puzzle is the problem of placing n queens on an n×n chessboard such that no two queens attack each other.

 Given an integer n, return the number of distinct solutions to the n-queens puzzle.